Jalen Morton: Green Bay Packers

-On April 27, 2020, Morton signed with the Green Bay Packers.
-On August 3, 2020, Packers released Morton.
+On April 27, 2020, Morton was signed as an undrafted free agent by the Green Bay Packers.
+He was released during the preseason summer training camp, on August 3, 2020.

 Indianapolis Colts

 On February 1, 2021, Morton signed a reserve/future contract with the Indianapolis Colts.
 On August 6, 2021, Morton was waived by the Colts.

 Hamilton Tiger-Cats

 Morton signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL) on September 20, 2021.
 Following the 2021 season he re-signed on January 24, 2022.
-Morton got his first playing time at quarterback in Week 13 of the 2022 season after an injury to starting quarterback Dane Evans, and backup Jamie Newman proved ineffective in his debut.
+Morton got his first playing time at quarterback in Week 13 of the 2022 season after an injury to starting quarterback Dane Evans and backup Jamie Newman proved ineffective in his debut.
 Morton completed only two of six pass attempts for 13 yards and an interception as the Tiger-Cats were defeated 28-8 by their rivals the Toronto Argonauts, falling to last place in the East division.
+After spending majority of his time on practice roster in Hamilton, he was released November 7, 2022.

 Birmingham Stallions

-Morton signed with the Birmingham Stallions of the USFL on December 13, 2022.
+Morton signed with the Birmingham Stallions of the USFL on December 13, 2022, where he served as third-string quarterback behind Alex McGough and J'Mar Smith.
+On January 15, 2024, he was selected by the Stallions in the third round of the Super Draft portion of the 2024 UFL dispersal draft.
+He was released on March 10, 2024.